OhioIon/riftDriverPi/README.md

 make
 ```

-<b>How to make Raspbian recognize the Oculus Rift CV1 as screen</b>
+<b>How to make Raspberry Pi OS recognize the Oculus Rift CV1 as screen</b>

 Step 1 - Hardware connection
 - Connect your normal screen to HDMI0